Taylor Swift Eras Tour member nearly faints after finding out share of bonus

 The record-breaking Eras Tour concluded in December 2024

-Taylor Swift’s generosity to her Eras Tour team has left one employee freaking out over the massive bonus and handwritten note the singer gave him.
+Taylor Swift’s generosity to her Eras Tour team has left one employee speechless over the massive bonus and handwritten note the singer gave him.

 “Bonus day is so important, because setting a precedent with The Eras Tour is so important to me, because people who work on the road, if the tour grosses more, they get more of a bonus,” Swift said, while writing out letters for her team.